The study of Symphony No.3-6th movement

 ■ My encounter with Symphony No.3-6th movement

-I wrote a review of Symphony No.3-6th movement, which is a masterpiece of Mahler.
+I wrote a review of the 6th movement of Symphony No.3, a masterpiece by Mahler.

 ■ Impressions of Symphony No.3-6th movement

-It is a melody that anyone can hum.
+It is a tune that anyone can hum.

-This is because Mahler dared to exclude originality and difficult techniques from the melody.
+I think this is because Mahler intentionally excluded originality and complex techniques from the melody.

 God is dead.

-Mahler himself who has his parents as Jews is said to have converted from Judaism to Roman Catholicism for his career.
+Mahler himself, whose parents were Jewish, is said to have converted from Judaism to Roman Catholicism for his career.

-the gracious God who saved the people by dropping the rain of grace, the mana of grace when they were hungry and stumbling on a dry mass of soil,
+the merciful God, who saved people by sending rain and manna when they were starving and prostrate on dry soil,

-The merciful God who healed and freed the blind and the lame, the mourning, and the guilty.
+the compassionate God, who healed and freed the blind, the lame, the suffering, and the guilty.

-If all of them were fairy tales only in books ...
+If all of these were mere fairy tales only found in books...

-This outrageous world where miracles are gone, prayers are empty, and the image of God cannot be seen.
+This outrageous world where miracles have ceased, prayers are futile, and the image of God is unseen.

-Even if you see or hear something that seems to be a miracle somewhere, in the end it is just a human device or it will be elucidated by science.
+Even if we see or hear something that seems miraculous somewhere, in the end, it is nothing more than a human device or will be explained by science.

 The power of religion, which once gave people the hope and conviction to overcome even death, has disappeared.

-Matthew 4:4 said, "Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God."
+In Matthew 4:4, Jesus quotes the Bible: "Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God."

-Human beings always seek something that satisfies their spirit, even if his subject changes from religion or God to something else.
+Human beings always seek something to satisfy their spirits, even if their focus shifts from religion or God to something else.

-Perhaps the powerful and the conquered, the rich and the poor, the wise and the illiterate, and Mahler himself were hungry for mysterious emotions beyond the reach of others.
+Perhaps the powerful and the powerless, the wealthy and the poor, the wise and the uneducated, and even Mahler himself were hungry for emotions that transcended human understanding.

-rather, he would have wanted to believe in the supreme being who punishes the weak heart that escapes to such an evil way and penetrates the soul with heartache.
+Instead, they would have wanted to believe in a supreme being who punishes the weak heart that escapes into such evil ways and pierces the soul with a heartache.

-the first melody which was described as idyllic at the beginning, reappears with a solemn arrangement.
+the first melody, described as idyllic at the beginning, reappears with a solemn arrangement.

-If Mahler had a Jewish view of religion, this music sounds like it represents the world of the Old Testament.
+If Mahler had a Jewish view of religion, this music might represent the world of the Old Testament.

-■ Feel the reproducibility of the times when God lived
+■ Feel the re-creation of the time when God lived.

 It is like a reenactment of the story of an era when God was still alive, and people prayed on earth and the heavens opened and answered prayers on a scale beyond imagination.